svaarala/duktape/doc/c-module-convention.rst

   + The modSearch() function can copy the module value into a fixed name in the ``exports`` table.
 Suggested name is ``exports.value``.

-These limitations will most likely be fixed in Duktape 2.0 module loading rework.

 Limitations
 ===========